The Sugarologie Pumpkin Pie

 about 1 hour 30 mins

-My pumpkin pie is thick and creamy, featuring an intense roasted pumpkin filling infused with browned butter, warm spices, and dulce de leche.
+My pumpkin pie is very thick and creamy, featuring an intense roasted pumpkin filling infused with browned butter, warm spices, and dulce de leche.
+It’s nestled in a Biscoff cookie crust that complements the spices and adds a touch of saltiness.
+Like all my pumpkin desserts, I start by making pumpkin butter.
+This pre-cooking step intensifies the pumpkin flavor by frying it in brown butter and removing excess moisture, resulting in a rich, luscious pie., featuring an intense roasted pumpkin filling infused with browned butter, warm spices, and dulce de leche.
 It’s nestled in a Biscoff cookie crust that complements the spices and adds a touch of saltiness.

 What is the flavor of my Pumpkin Pie?